Are you looking for good questions to ask your spouse today to strengthen your relationship?

 51) What do you think are our chances for a successful and happy relationship or marriage?
 Is it pretty slim or pretty great?

-52) Why do you think that making the decision to get married seems more and more difficult nowadays?
+52) Why do you think that deciding to marry seems more and more complex nowadays?

 53) Why do you think that so many relationships and marriages fail today?